OpenMindNL/numcatch/README.md

 * Duplicate the flow and change the name to TV-2.
 Change 1 to 2 in all cards.
 Save the flow... and so on until you have 10 flows, named TV-0...TV-9.
 ![](https://github.com/OpenMindNL/numcatch/raw/master/assets/images/example2.png)

-This flow triggers when Numcatch detects 1 number.
-When the text also contains ‘television’, 3 individual number-figures will be used to select a TV-channel.
+The next flow triggers when Numcatch detects 1 number.
+When the text also contains â€˜televisionâ€™, 3 individual number-figures will be used to select a TV-channel.
 * Drag the 'text (source)' token from the trigger-card to the droptoke area on the '...contains' card in the '...and...' area.
 Before each digit is assigned to the 'TVnumber' variable, we first assign a asterisk (*) to it.
 The reason for that, is to be sure that the variable really changes when two consecutive digits are the same (like in: 22)
 * Drag the 'hundreds' token from the trigger-card to the droptoke area on the 2nd 'Set a textual variable' card.